18F/handbook/pages/18f/how-18f-works/research-guidelines.md

 A good rule is to check with your project lead before sharing information outside the immediate team.
 What has been approved by GSA may not be approved by partners.
-Check the the [Design chapter page]({% page "/design/#designing-in-the-open" %}) for detailed information about who can see what, when.
+Check the [Design chapter page]({% page "/design/#designing-in-the-open" %}) for detailed information about who can see what, when.
 The social media, collaboration, and security classes in GSA's Online University can also be helpful in managing access.